 - 1/4 Cup Nut Butter Make sure your nut butter is "wet"

-- Blend fruit in a food processor until only small pieces remain (see photo).
+- Blend fruits (2 cups) in a food processor until only small pieces remain (see photo).

-- Place fruit in a large bowl.
-Use a rubber spatula to stir in the erythritol.
+- Place fruits in a large bowl.
+Use a rubber spatula to stir in the erythritol (1/4 cup).

-- Add Greek yogurt and fold together with the fruit.
+- Add Greek yogurt (2 cups) and fold together with the fruits.
 If you want them to look tie-dyed, lightly swirl together -- if you'd prefer them to be a solid color, stir until well combined.
 Taste and add more sweetener if desired.

 - Pour evenly into popsicles molds (small Dixie cups work well here too!).